maryam246/Task-3/README.md

 <br>
 ## For example:<br>
 print("Hello, world!", end="")<br>
-# Introduction to Data Types:
+# Introduction to Data Types:<br>
 Python Data Types are used to define the type of a variable.
 It defines what type of data we are going to store in a variable.
 The data stored in memory can be of many types.
-For example, a person's age is stored as a numeric value and his or her address is stored as alphanumeric characters.
+For example, a person's age is stored as a numeric value and his or her address is stored as alphanumeric characters.<br>
+Types of data types:<br>
+String,float,tuple,int,dictonary<br>